-The Company's products are sold to end users, electrical contractors, system integrators, value-added resellers ("VARs"), OEMs and distributors.
-Additionally, the Company has plans to establish a subsidiary which will offer the Company's products over the Internet.
+The Company's products are sold to end-users, electrical contractors, system integrators, value-added resellers ("VARs"), OEMs and distributors.
 Distribution methods are adapted to the particular needs of different types of customers.
-The decision to purchase the Company's products may be made by end users, distributors, electrical contractors, system integrators or specialized installers.
-The Company attempts to reach these decision makers by advertising in fiber optics trade journals and other communications magazines.
+The decision to purchase the Company's products may be made by end-users, distributors, electrical contractors, system integrators or specialized installers.
+The Company attempts to reach these decision makers by advertising in fiber optic trade journals and other communications magazines.
 The Company also participates in numerous domestic and international trade shows attended by customers and prospective customers.
 International sales are made primarily through foreign distributors, system integrators and VARs.